Maine Books: The Best Books Set in the Pine Tree State

 The cottage they visit each year is being sold, and it’s the last time they’ll all be together in their sacred spot.
 It feels wrong to ruin the whole mood with their bad news.
 So Harriet and Wyn decide they can surely fake being in love for one week.
 After all, they’ve had years of practice.

-This book alternates between chapters titled “Happy Place,” through which you see Harriet and Wyn’s relationship from and grow through the years in Maine, and chapters titled “Real Life” where you see them in the current broken-up status.
+This book alternates between chapters titled “Happy Place,” through which you see Harriet and Wyn’s relationship form and grow through the years in Maine, and chapters titled “Real Life” where you see them in the current broken-up status.

 The Book Girls Say…